global-container-format/gcf-spec/README.md

 The supercompression scheme range between `[0x7000-0xffff)` is available for private application use.

 The supercompression scheme `0xffff` is meant for testing.
-Applications should return an error when presented with a resource with such supercompression scheme.
 Reader implementations may support only a subset of supercompression schemes but writer implementations should support all.

 ## Bugs